Charmstar/p2p-ipv4-offset-python3/README.md

 wc bin*         --does this indicate any dropped packets?
 Expect almost all IP end-points to be clear channels.

-gpg -d bin*     --if length is correct but decryption fails or gives a warning anyway, then try:
+gpg -d bin*     --if length is correct but decryption fails or gives a warning, then try:

-unzip bin*      --if unzip fails, then try:
+unzip bin*      --if unzip fails, try to zip bin* then unzip to remove a warning, or else try:

 cat bin*        --displays plaintext when SENDER decides the best option, or the only option, is plaintext